This post may contain affiliate links. Please read our disclosure policy.

 - It’s quick and easy to make.
 We are all busy during the holidays and always have a lot of things to prepare.
 This vegan Wellington takes less than 50 minutes to prepare and just 30 minutes to bake.
 Plus, you can even prepare the filling ahead of time.

-📘 What is a Wellington
+📘 What Is a Wellington

 The original dish, Beef Wellington, is an English dish that consists of a steak wrapped in puff pastry and baked.
 There are many different variants.
 Some include paté, duxelles, ham, etc.